Cultural Properties Rule Proposal

 Cultural Properties Rule Change Proposal

-As you may already know, the protection of cultural properties on state trust land is a top priority of Commissioner Garcia Richard’s.
+The protection of cultural properties on state trust land is a top priority of Commissioner Garcia Richard’s.
 Earlier this year, we established a standalone Cultural Resources Office (CRO) to elevate the role of the archeology team within the agency, create more direct lines of communication with the Commissioner’s office, and position the agency to manage cultural resource and consultation efforts in a coordinated and responsive manner.

 “Cultural Property” means a structure, place, site, object or resource having historic, archaeological, scientific, architectural, or other cultural significance.
 A cultural property includes a property listed on or eligible for inclusion on either the New Mexico register of cultural properties pursuant to the Cultural Properties Act, or listed on or eligible for listing on the national register of historic places pursuant to the National Historic Preservation Act, 16 U.S.C.
 Section 470.